AnushkaSingh1/Gitstech/README.md

 This is the teamwork project for HackCBS 4.0

 Student Circle

-This is a website which is specifically built for students of college.
+Demo video link of website - https://youtu.be/oaASGnDGk-w This is a website which is specifically built for students of college, which help them to ask questions, follow people, find best courses, books and opportunities!
-Demo video link of website - https://youtu.be/oaASGnDGk-w

 Here they can simply login with a email and can make a id.
 ![Screenshot (33)](https://user-images.githubusercontent.com/89355345/139580993-ec94786d-c26d-4925-886f-4e8b80195329.png)